 I got coconut coir for my mother's planter from a local dirt place that sells everything in bulk.
 They had reconstituted coconut coir for $20 for half of a yard!
 I just had to bag it up myself.
 Which I did with everything I could find in my trunk.

 It was just luck that I found a place that sold Coco Coir in bulk like this, it isn't easy to find this way, so don't go hunting for it.
 Just get the stuff that's sold in a brick.
 Amazon is the easiest place to find it, but in Canada they will also special order it for you at Home Hardware at a really good price.

 They did not have any Gucci moccasins at the dirt place by the way.
 I asked.
 Repeatedly.

 TO MAKE POTTING SOIL JUST MIX COCO COIR

 (OR PEAT MOSS IF YOU MUST) WITH COMPOST.

 2 parts COCO COIR : 1 part COMPOST

-Some people also add in pearlite or vermiculite to their mix, but I couldn’t be bothered.
+Some people also add in pearlite or vermiculite to their mix, but I di.
 Plus I was too cheap to buy a $30 bag of Pearlite.
 (Pearlite is the stuff that looks like balls of styrofoam and Vermiculte is the shaley, shiny stuff).
-Those two things help to keep the soil from being compacted so the roots have a nice easy path trough the growing medium, but Coco Coir is so airy that I didn’t think it was necessary.
+Those two things help to keep the soil from being compacted so the roots have a nice easy path trough the growing medium, but Coco Coir is so airy that I didn't think it was necessary.